michaeldevlee/spring-boot-demo/rest-api-example/README.md

    -Dkeycloak.profile.feature.upload_scripts=enabled
 ```

-## CI/CD using Jenkins

-Two Jenkins files are included in this demo and can be found inside the `ci` folder.

-* `Jenkinsfile-local` requies a local Jenkins setup.
-Use this to test different stages of a build pipeline locally.
-* `Jenkinsfile-ms3` can be used in the MS3 Dev Jenkins instance (https://dev-jenkins.sso.kube.cloudapps.ms3-inc.com/).
-It contains a complete pipeline from unit testing to publishing in MS3 Docker Registry.

-To use MS3 Jenkins, follow the documentation in this [Bookstack page](https://bookstack.ms3-inc.com/books/ms3-basecamp/page/pipeline-example).

 ## Docker

-This demo project can also run inside a Docker container.
+This API project can also run inside a Docker container.
 Several files are included for demonstration:

 * `Dockerfile` contains the script to build the API's image.
 * `keycloak/Dockerfile` contains the the script to build a Keycloak container using `jboss/keycloak` image and configuring it with the provided `demo.json` realm file.
 * `docker-compose-local-build.yml` contains the manifest to build the API and Keycloak containers using their corresponding `Dockerfile`.
-* `docker-compose-demo.yml` contains the manifest to pull the API image from MS3 Docker Registry and build the Keycloak container using Dockerfile.
+* `docker-compose-demo.yml` contains the manifest to pull the API image from a Docker Registry and build the Keycloak container using Dockerfile.

 To operate Docker Compose,